 *Note: Risk tolerance is different than risk capacity which is how much risk you can objectively afford to take.

 Your risk tolerance will determine the makeup of your portfolio, or the collection of investments that you choose to make and manage.

 This is not a matter that is set in stone.
 Your risk tolerance is likely to change with your age, income, knowledge, marital status, and other important life events, such as buying a home, a child’s college costs, or retiring.
 Investment risk tolerance is determined by a few different factors like these that we will discuss in the next section.

 Any source that offers you investment tips without knowing anything about you is likely giving you poor advice.
 A responsible way to decide what investments and strategies are best is to start by deciding whether you’re willing to take big risks for the chance at big profits, or would prefer a safe and more sure approach for lower potential reward.

 One strategy that many investors use to minimize the total risk that they are exposed to is diversification.
 The principle behind diversifying your portfolio is basically that you want to avoid having all your eggs in one basket.
-A large, diverse investment portfolio might contain a mix of stocks, bonds, commodities, real estate, and other investments.
+A large, diverse investment portfolio might contain a mix of:

 Risk tolerance factors

 Your personal risk tolerance is determined by a few factors.
 Before deciding on a portfolio that’s right for you, it’s important to determine where you fall with respect to each of these categories.